-Sexton becomes Ireland's record points scorer
+Sexton celebrates 'lovely personal milestone'

-Johnny Sexton: Fly-half becomes Ireland's top points scorer in Tonga World Cup game
+Johnny Sexton: Fly-half celebrates 'lovely personal milestone' of becoming Ireland's top points scorer in win over Tonga

 Last updated on .From the section Irish Rugby

-Johnny Sexton has become Ireland's record points scorer after moving ahead of Ronan O'Gara's 1,083 tally in the World Cup game against Tonga.
+Johnny Sexton has become Ireland's record points scorer after moving ahead of Ronan O'Gara's 1,083 tally in the World Cup win over Tonga.

 Sexton was nine behind O'Gara's total but his 38th-minute try meant he broke the Munster man's record after kicking nine earlier points.

-Sexton, who made his Ireland debut in 2009, will retire from rugby at the end of the World Cup.
+"We're delighted to get five points against a very good team - that's what this game was about and that was the main objective.

-Going into Saturday's game, Sexton had scored 17 tries, 211 penalties and 172 conversion in his 114 internationals.
+"We did it, we'll move on and we'll concentrate now on a massive game [against South Africa] next week.
+Playing against the world champions is going to be really special."

-The Dubliner has helped Ireland clinch four Six Nations titles, which included Grand Slams in 2018 and earlier this year.
+The Dubliner, who made his Ireland debut in 2009, will retire from rugby at the end of the World Cup.
+Sexton has helped Ireland clinch four Six Nations titles, which included Grand Slams in 2018 and earlier this year.

 Despite his advancing years, Sexton has been the key component of the Ireland side since Brian O'Driscoll's retirement in 2014 with his dominance of the Irish number 10 jersey remaining as pronounced as ever despite the regular fitness issues he has had during his career.